Inspiritus Equine, Inc. "Inspired Integrative Medicine"

 Tools in the Toolbox...

-I started my post-internship career in traditional veterinary practice, 15 minute appointments, a symptom-only approach, and frustration with the "antibiotics and steroids for everyone" mantra.
+I started my post-internship career in a traditional fast-paced veterinary practice, 15-minute appointments, a symptom-only approach, and frustration with the "antibiotics and steroids for everyone" mantra.
 I wanted to practice a different way, to get to know my clients and patients, and to look at the whole picture, to provide options, and to dig deeper into biomechanics, neurology, and wellness.
 I made the shift in 2005 when I started schooling for Veterinary Chiropractic and began my own practice.
 It's a journey down a rabbit-hole, one modality leads to the next, adding tools to the toolbox and then learning how to use them together, or separately, how to listen to the patient, and to recognize that there is not one magic treatment for all...
 Let's be real -you can't fix a fracture with acupuncture needles, but you can speed healing by promoting circulation.
 You're not going to reverse major arthritic disease with a chiropractic adjustment - but you can improve the firing of nerves which can help strengthen muscles and soft-tissues, which can better support joints.
 Most importantly integrity is key- a conscientious and experienced practitioner knows which tool to pull out for the job (a screwdriver is not a wrench) and not only WHEN to treat, but also WHEN NOT to!